tomfyfe85/CV/README.md

 - Building good team rapport and a trusting relationship with Emily - preparing sculptures for sale and exhibitions independent of her input.
 Emily grew to trust my opinion when it came to hands-on preparation and the staging of a sculpture, which were often worth over £100k.

 **Peripatetic Drum kit Teacher - Burlington Danes Academy, London W12 (2016 - 2023)**
-- I taught drums to individual students of all levels, meaning I was constantly adapting and tailoring lesson plans.
-I approached each lesson empathically but efficiently, and with good time management to get the most out of the contact time.
+- Constantly adapting and tailoring lesson plans to students of all levels.
+- Approaching each session empathically, with an eye on time management.
-- Monitoring students progress, interacting with parents and heads of department - giving and accepting feedback and supporting students as they progressed.
+- Monitoring progress, interacting with parents and heads of department, giving and accepting feedback and supporting progression.
 - Devising new interpretations of popular music repertoire to keep students engaged, and coaching them to perform these live to a professional level (e.g. arranging a Wu-Tang Clan song for a brass-led jazz ensemble).

 **Freelance Television Camera Assistant - Riverside Studios & TLS (2012-2014)**
-- Learning a camera’s spec in detail, and absorbing and processing this technical information quickly and efficiently, to prepare correctly for lives studio records (Eg The X Factor, TV & Film Baftas).
+- Quickly and efficiently learning up to date technical skills to prepare correctly for live records (The X Factor, TV & Film Baftas).
-- Working intuitively to pre-empt the needs of my camera operator, which was key to ensuring a solid working relationship - I had to be accountable for whatever call I made.
+- Working intuitively to pre-empt my camera operators needs was key to ensuring a solid working relationship.
+- Being accountable for quick decisions and keeping cool in a high pressure live studio environment.

 ## Skills I Can Bring To The Table 🎯

 **Communication -**